 16.b.
 C Conflict with an applicable congestion Х --------- -- -- -- --- -- management program, including, but not limited to, level of service standards and travel demand measures, or other standards established by the County congestion management agency for designated roads or highways?
 Discussion: Pursuant to the discussion in Secti the remaining vacant parcels pose a less than significant parcels. ntial developm ent on Source: Project Plans, Project Location, County Local Coastal Program.
 16.c.
 Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in significant safety risks? Х Discussion: The project and potential development any element which would result in changes to air Source: Project Plans, Project Location. parcels do no t include 16.d.
 Significantly increase hazards to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? Х Discussion: The proposed project does not incl design feature.
 Bay View Road would be construvehicular access to the proposed residence.
 If the remaining vacant parcels are developed in also not include any incompatible uses or impact provide vehicular access to any of the potential re s related to a d Source: Project Plans, Project Location.
 16.e.
-Result in inadequate emergency access? Х Discussion: Upon review of the proposed project conditionally approved the proposed road and ac emergency access.
-Thus, the project poses no in cess to the res S If any development were to occur on the remainir District's review would also ensure adequate emprojects on those parcels would pose no impact.
+Result in inadequate emergency access? Х Discussion: Upon review of the proposed project, the Coastside Fire Protection District has conditionally approved the proposed road and access to the residence including adequate emergency access.
+Thus, the project poses no impact.
+If any development were to occur on the remaining vacant parcels, the Coastside Fire Protection District's review would also ensure adequate emergency access.
+Therefore, any future potential projects on those parcels would pose no impact.
 Source: Project Plans, Coastside Fire Protection District.

 16.f.
 Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
-X ssion: Pursuant to the discussion in Section remaining vacant parcels pose a less than ntial future res sidences Sour e: Project Plans, Project Location, County Local Coastal Program.
+X ssion: Pursuant to the discussion in Section remaining vacant parcels pose a less than ntial future res sidences Sour Source: Project Plans, Project Location, County Local Coastal Program.